Aseer-Ahmad/Real-time-news-search-engine/README.md

   - ```
     make install
     ```

-T
-his step shows that producer is thread safe and is sending messages based on a fetch window.
+This step shows that producer is thread safe and is sending messages based on a fetch window.
 The data after being fetched from APIs is modelled into a CommonDocument format .
 For each API , a KafkaProducerThread is instantiated inside a KafkaProducerSwarm.
 To check if the producer are working run the following, after which you will find the messages being sent to your Kafka cluster topic.
 ```
 make run_producer
 ```